 - A deeper knowledge of your insurer’s requirements and your nonprofit’s requirements as an insured

 - and of course… glory and bragging rights!

 Wish you had a crystal ball to foresee shifting legal exposures that might affect your nonprofit in 2021?
-Look no further than this workshop led by legal gurus from firms with vast experience counseling nonprofit leadership teams.
+Look no further than this workshop led by legal gurus who serve as in-house or external counsel.
+Panelists bring vast experience counseling nonprofit leadership teams.
 Enjoy a fast-paced tour of the top regulatory changes and legal risks these psychic presenters anticipate in the coming year.